 The Georgia Center for Assessment is proud to offer an array of services designed to support instruction and student learning.

-These assessments support the new expectations of the College and Career Georgia Performance Standards (CCGPS).
+These assessments support the new expectations of the Georgia curriculum.
 The ability to write logical arguments based on substantive claims, sound reasoning, and relevant evidence is a cornerstone of the writing standards, with opinion writing – a basic form of argument – extending down to the earliest grades.
-These assessments support the new expectations of the CCGPS.
 They communicate expectations to educators about what students should know by the time they leave high school.
 Students will be able to demonstrate that they are academically prepared for the demands of college and career-level communication.

 For eleventh and twelfth grade students who take the state writing assessment during the 2014-15 school year, GCA will provide a practice writing assessment.
 This assessment covers the same genre and is scored using the same rubric as the state writing assessment for grade 11.
 This practice assessment may be administered any time during the 2014-15 school year.

-Schools that participate in GCA’s CCGPS Literacy Assessments may schedule a follow-up professional development session.
+Schools that participate in GCA’s ELA Assessments may schedule a follow-up professional development session.
 During the session, a GCA consultant will discuss the scores associated with student responses.

 Further, GCA offers a wide range of professional development in the areas of data analysis and assessment development.